sophiekoonin/localghost/content/blog/experienced-speakers.md

 When it comes to putting a deck together, most people tend to use Google Slides, Keynote or PowerPoint, but tech folks might also like to try out [Reveal.JS](https://revealjs.com/#/), which lets you write fully responsive slides in HTML or Markdown (perfect for code snippets!).
 I used it for a talk I gave at a meetup, and had the entire talk hosted on GitHub Pages just in case I had to use someone else's computer (which, in the end, I did!).

 Once you've got the content nailed, you can focus on the design.
-Don't worry about being too fancy — you want your audience to focus on what you are saying rather than what's on the slides. <span class="heavy">Too many words on the slides will distract the audience, as will too many animated gifs!</span> You can always create another version of your deck with more details on for sharing afterwards, as suggested by [@henrihelvetica](https://www.twitter.com/henrihelvetica).
+Don't worry about being too fancy — you want your audience to focus on what you are saying rather than what's on the slides. {{<b>}}Too many words on the slides will distract the audience, as will too many animated gifs!{{</b>}} You can always create another version of your deck with more details on for sharing afterwards, as suggested by [@henrihelvetica](https://www.twitter.com/henrihelvetica).

 {{<tweet 955786243605843970 >}}

 Keep your slide theme nice and simple, and consider whether the theme you have chosen will be easily readable from the back of the room with a crappy projector.
 Put your name and Twitter handle (if you have one) at the bottom of every slide because people will forget it if you only put it at the beginning (thanks [@claireinez](https://www.twitter.com/claireinez)).

-If you're putting code in your slides, <span class="heavy">don't go overboard.</span> Sometimes it's inevitable — for example if you're talking about how a particular tool or library works —but as [@alexmcpherson](https://www.twitter.com/alexmcpherson) suggests, it's best to keep them short, 8–10 lines of code maximum.
+If you're putting code in your slides, {{<b>}}don't go overboard.{{</b>}} Sometimes it's inevitable — for example if you're talking about how a particular tool or library works —but as [@alexmcpherson](https://www.twitter.com/alexmcpherson) suggests, it's best to keep them short, 8–10 lines of code maximum.
 You can always share a repo or a CodePen link with your audience afterwards.

 {{<tweet 955600922440282112 >}}

 ## Practice makes perfect

-Something that came up over and over again:** rehearse your talk!** Do it on your own, give it to your cat, make your colleagues listen to it and get their feedback.
-I got my fiancé to listen to my talk about [redux-saga](http://redux-saga.js.org), and even though he didn't know the content, he gave me some really helpful feedback about _how_ I was delivering the talk. <span class="heavy">Your manner of delivery is just as important as what you're saying.</span>
+Something that came up over and over again: {{<b>}}rehearse your talk!{{</b>}} Do it on your own, give it to your cat, make your colleagues listen to it and get their feedback.
+I got my fiancé to listen to my talk about [redux-saga](http://redux-saga.js.org), and even though he didn't know the content, he gave me some really helpful feedback about _how_ I was delivering the talk. {{<b>}}Your manner of delivery is just as important as what you're saying.{{</b>}}

-Local developer meetups can be a fantastic place to <span class="heavy">try out your talk</span> before the conference and gather some feedback/see how it lands — a bit like how comedians try out new material in smaller venues before festivals and tours.
+Local developer meetups can be a fantastic place to {{<b>}}try out your talk{{</b>}} before the conference and gather some feedback/see how it lands — a bit like how comedians try out new material in smaller venues before festivals and tours.

 {{<tweet 955557640821706752 >}}

-Rehearsing your talk will also help you to get a feel for <span class="heavy">how long it takes to run</span>.
+Rehearsing your talk will also help you to get a feel for {{<b>}}how long it takes to run{{</b>}}.
 Your talk will be strictly timeboxed, so make sure you get your key points across in the time that you have.

 {{<tweet 955589928011927553 >}}

 Don't be tempted to script out your entire talk, as it'll come across as a bit robotic (plus put a whole lot more pressure on you to learn it).
-Instead, become familiar with the key points of your talk and <span class="heavy">deliver those in a more improvised, natural way</span>.
+Instead, become familiar with the key points of your talk and {{<b>}}deliver those in a more improvised, natural way{{</b>}}.

 ## Technology isn't always your friend